 This is a problem that arises from the fact that nobody behind the scenes stands up for and represents people from different backgrounds.
 Your creative team and marketing teams may be better able to comprehend and incorporate the differences between people if they include creatives (designers, photographers, and stylists) from a variety of backgrounds.

-In conclusion, the industry should provide a platform for models of all backgrounds to speak up and be heard.
+Finally, the industry should create a platform for models from all walks of life to speak up and be heard.
 Talking about the challenges and struggles faced would help brands identify and address each struggle.